 Image credit: Chester White | Instagram

-In an old terrace house, Chester White feels like a home kitchen.
+In an old terrace house, Chester White feels like a home kitchen—a “locals lounge room”, if you will.
 It doesn’t really follow any style, with a menu packed with an eclectic assortment of dishes from across Europe, but it ties it all together with an emphasis on good times and non-stop country music.

 Their spaghetti, which gets served to you from a Sardinian truffled pecorino cheese wheel, is prepped in front of you (as is everything else in the open-plan kitchen) and the tiny space sits only a handful, so it’s very intimate.

-As the name might suggest, this Potts Point restaurant is meat-forward, so grab yourself a platter of your choosing piled high with cheese, pickled veg, olives, and fruit—and get grazing.
+As the name may suggest, this Potts Point restaurant is meat-forward, so grab yourself a platter of your choosing piled high with cheese, pickled veg, olives, and fruit—and get grazing.
+Book online.

 Chaco Bar